KPI of the Day – Utilities: % Water stress index

 Measures the percentage of a territory affected by over-subscription of water resources, out of the total assessed territory.

-A high level of over-subscription is considered when the water use is more than 40% of available supply.
+A high level of over-subscription is considered when the water use is more than 40% of the available supply.

 To capture sub-national variation in water use versus availability.